Roxerg/ideas.txt/README.md

 * Game about a post office space station

 * Building game with a nature spin - Permaculture focus, where you do not need to do much conventional maintenace, but need to form an ecosystem/food chain/etc

+* Solarpunk Sim/RTS that avoids quantifying progress conventionally (that is, with numbers)

+* "Fuck You, Here's a Shotgun" - classic-style FPS in which all you get is a shotgun.